 These plants would make for a lively, deer tolerant, side garden with interest in all seasons, I think.
 These are selected for average soils, neither particularly dry nor moist.

 The season long performer would be Heuchera ‘autumn bride’ (Heuchera villosa ‘autumn bride‘) above.
 It spreads to 3 feet across.
 The fresh green color remains all season and it is semi-evergreen.
 It blooms in August just as many gardens begin to wane.

-The spring bloomer could be woodland phlox (Phlox divaricata).
-This native phlox is dormant in winter but forms a low dense carpet of green in early in spring.
+This native phlox (Phlox divaricata) is dormant in winter but forms a low dense carpet of green in early in spring.
 In spring, small purple blue flowers also emerge on 1′ high stems.

 Or, if you are more interested in leaves and texture than flowers, what about the native ginger (Asarum canadense) below?
 These heart shaped leaves grow to be 5″ or so across and, like hostas, look good all summer.

 The choice for winter interest could be Christmas fern (Polystichum acrostichoides).
 These sturdy ferns do well in deep shade and are also ‘semi-evergreen.’
 Semi-evergreen is in quotes because the ferns don’t entirely disappear in the middle of winter but they are not upright ferns either!

 Watching these unfurl in spring is very cool.

 And if you don’t have deer, why not add a hosta or two?
 One dose of reality here; this is a point where you have to decide if you want to make a commitment to using native plants.
 The hostas are so widely available wherever your travels might take you – a big box store, your local garden center or even a local produce market.
 The native substitutes are commonly available but you might have to call ahead or head to one of the native plant nurseries to get all these plants at once.